-This fudge recipe makes really soft, melt-in-the- mouth British-style fudge.
+This really easy fudge recipe makes soft, melt-in-the- mouth British-style fudge.
 A batch of super-creamy fudge makes a brilliant present for family and friends at birthdays and Christmas.

 Use the iced water hack and you won't need a sugar thermometer.